 2. JC Slaughter Falls and Simpsons Falls

-For one of the closest waterfalls in Brisbane, JC Slaughter Falls and Simpsons Falls tick all the right boxes for your first-time waterfall adventures.
+For one of the closest waterfalls near Brisbane, JC Slaughter Falls and Simpsons Falls tick all the right boxes for your first-time waterfall adventures.
 Both waterfalls are located at Mt-Coot-tha Reserve and offer easily accessible and short tracks for all fitness levels.
 Access JC Slaughter Falls via the JC Slaughter Falls car park at 38 Sir Samuel Griffith Drive and follow the 1-kilometre Aboriginal Art Trail to the falls.
 The Simpsons Falls track is shorter at roughly 650 metres from the car park at 310 Sir Samuel Griffith Drive.